letrastudio/jekyll-i18n/collections/_pages/about.markdown

 image: /assets/photo.jpg
 ---

-This site is a bare-bones Jekyll boilerplate meant to show how to set up multilingual content.
+This site is a bare-bones Jekyll boilerplate meant to show how to set up multilingual content without using plugins.